namel3ss-Ai/namel3ss/README.md

 ---

 ## Status
-namel3ss is v0.1.0a1.
+namel3ss is currently in v0.1.0 alpha, including v0.1.0a1 and v0.1.0a2.
+These are design-validation releases.
+Breaking changes are expected between alpha revisions.
+Feedback from a1/a2 directly shapes upcoming versions.

+v0.1.0 alpha is intended for experimentation, learning, and language & tooling feedback.
+It is not production-ready.
 It is stable enough for early adopters, prototypes, internal tools, and learning — and it is evolving fast.

 ---

 ## Alpha testers wanted
-namel3ss is in early alpha.
+namel3ss is in early alpha (v0.1.0a1/a2).
 Breaking changes will happen.
 Documentation may lag.

+These releases are intended for experimentation, learning, and language & tooling feedback. namel3ss is not production-ready at this stage.

 If you like testing early systems and giving honest, technical feedback, we want your input.